tunahancakil/product-service/ReadMe.md

 # ProductService API

-This project is a Spring Boot application for managing products, orders, order items, and payments.
+This project is a Spring Boot application for managing products, orders, order items.

 ## Requirements